ILLINOIS

 By the Numbers

-Other provisions would allow multi-family buildings to be constructed with a single stairwell, establish a statewide formula for calculating impact fees, expedite permitting through third-party inspectors, eliminate parking minimums tied to tenant counts, and allow property owners to rent out accessory dwelling units.
+The six bills would allow construction of “middle housing”—duplexes, triplexes, and fourplexes—on lots currently zoned for single-family homes.
+Other provisions would permit multi-family buildings with a single stairwell, establish a statewide formula for impact fees, authorize third-party inspectors to expedite timelines, eliminate parking requirements based on tenant count, and allow property owners to lease accessory dwelling units to outside renters.

 What’s Next